jaidevxb/appliance-buddy/DEPLOYMENT.md

 ---

-🎉 **Your application is now ready for Railway deployment with a single Dockerfile!**
+🎉 **Your application is now ready for Railway deployment with either a single Dockerfile or the recommended two-container approach!**